Lymia/MPPatch/doc/Native Patch Implementation.md

 XML Patch Details (xml_hook.c)
 ------------------------------

-In addition to hooking Lua, the patch adds two additional tags to the .xml serialization format that Civilization V uses.
-Mods can use .sql files to modify the database, while DLC file can only use .xml files.
-A good portion of mods wouldn't run without this capability, which has been a stumbling block for JdH's CiV MP Mod Manager, and the reason MPMPM was written.
+In addition to hooking Lua, the native patch adds two new tags to the .xml serialization format that Civilization V uses.
+Because mods can use .sql files to modify the database, while DLC file can only use .xml files, a good portion of mods can't run without this capability, which has been a stumbling block for JdH's CiV MP Mod Manager and was the reason MPMPM was written.

 The patch adds the following tags to the .xml serialization format: